v-fedoseev/pointcloud-experiments/README.md

-# 3D Point Cloud Architectures: A One-Day Experiment
+# Experiments with 3D Point Cloud Architectures

 ## What I set out to understand